Phillipmoore01/SaveThePrincess/README.md

 # To play a short version
   * Download the Repository
   * Locate SaveThePrincess.zip
-  * Unzip that file, locate FinalProjet.exe and run the application
+  * Unzip that file locate FinalProjet.exe
+  * Run the application